starhel/thrift-compiler/README.md

 # thrift-compiler
-Python package with Thrift compiler
+Python package with Thrift compiler.

 ## Building on Ubuntu
 ```bash